 VII.
 Student Conduct Hearing Officers and/or Boards

-Violations under this policy may be heard by the following hearing officers and/or boards:
+Violations under this policy may be heard by the following administrative judge, hearing officers and/or boards:

 A. The University Official shall conduct all preliminary reviews and disciplinary conferences.
 These staff members will also conduct investigations as necessary.

 B. The Student Judicial Board shall consist of nine (9) students.
 The Board may be convened to hear cases involving alleged violations of University rules committed by students and student organizations.
 If the student or student organization is found responsible, the Board recommends appropriate disciplinary sanctions to the Dean of Students.
 This Board may also be convened to hear matters relative to the interpretations of the Student Government Association constitution and any other policies passed by the Senate, as well as cases regarding student parking citations.
 Information regarding application, selection procedures, qualifications, and vacancies can be found in the Student Government Association constitution (http://www.mtsu.edu/sga/documents/constitution.pdf).